-In response to the continuing public health situation in Austin and to protect the health of our patrons and staff, the Texas Grants Resource Center public space will be closed for the remainder of the 2020-2021 school year.
+In response to the continuing public health situation in Austin and to protect the health of our patrons and staff, the Texas Grants Resource Center public space will be closed for the remainder of the fall 2021 semester.
 All programming and grant-seeker support will proceed virtually via the following channels:

 If you are seeking nonprofit funding, please choose one of these options to complete a grant search:

 - Request access to the Foundation Directory Online via this link to be emailed access to the database and search for grant opportunities from your work space.
 We recommend attending a TGRC orientation before using this database – orientation schedule is below.

 - Request a grant search through our Grant Search Concierge service – complete the form at the link and a TGRC staff member will be in touch.
 Please note that wait times can be up to 3 weeks, depending on the volume of requests.
 Only requests submitted through this form will be completed.